Development and Alumni Office Privacy Notice

 We may contact you by post, email, phone, text and/or social media.
 Where appropriate, D&A will sometimes process your data on an alternative legal basis – for example, where you have given your consent for us to do so.

 Where your data comes from

-Most of the data held by the DAO is obtained directly from our alumni, donors and friends.
+Most of the data held by D&A is obtained directly from our alumni, donors and friends.
 Core alumni information is carried over from their student record.
 We may receive data from the colleges, schools or units within the University.
 Data is also collected directly from alumni such as when they update their details online, return an alumni questionnaire or donation form, meet with one of our team or attend an event.